Thomas McCulloch: Education and early ministry

 Thomas McCulloch was educated at the University of Glasgow, graduating in 1792.
-He studied medicine but "for reasons unknown" did not complete the his studies, and entered into theology instead at the General Associate Synod in Whitburn.
+He studied medicine but "for reasons unknown" did not complete his studies, and entered into theology instead at the General Associate Synod in Whitburn.
 He studied divinity at Secession Divinity Hall at Whitburn, where he provided classes in Hebrew.
 At the completion of his studies, he was licensed by the Presbytery of Kilmarnock as a minister in 1799 and was ordained to the Secession Church at Stewarton.